Class C CDL Test

 Failing any part of the skills test, on the other hand, means you will have to wait at least one week to retest.

-The Tri-State CDL Test Center is located on the grounds of Ohio Business College’s Truck Driving Academy located in Middletown, Ohio.
+The Tri-State CDL Test Center is located on the grounds of Ohio Business College’s Truck Driving Academy located in Dayton, Ohio.
 The academy features a staff of who are tested annually to ensure they are current on the latest CDL rules and regulations.

 Having obtained your Class C CDL, you are eligible to ignite a rewarding career as a professional driver on America’s roadways.
 Schedule your test at the Tri-State CDL Test Center today or call us at 937-529-7506 for more information.